 How is brentuximab vedotin given?

-Brentuximab vedotin can lower blood cells that help your body fight infections and help your blood to clot.
+Brentuximab vedotin can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

-If you need surgery, tell the surgeon ahead of time that you are using brentuximab vedotin.
-You may need to stop using the medicine for a short time.
+If you need surgery, tell your surgeon you currently use brentuximab vedotin.
+You may need to stop for a short time.

 What happens if I miss a dose?

 Call your doctor if you miss an appointment for your brentuximab vedotin injection.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while receiving brentuximab vedotin?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.